Last Updated on October 13, 2023

 This guide to Caribbean islands brings you to that part of the world variously described by travel writers as having “gin clear, brilliant turquoise or amazing sapphire blue waters,” and “white sand or powdered sugar beaches” is far more than the hyperbole it may sound.

-First and foremost, the Caribbean is a roughly 2,000 square-mile area spanning some of the most beautiful beaches – and hotels and resorts – in the world.
+It’s important to realize the Caribbean is a roughly 2,000 square-mile area spanning some of the most beautiful beaches – and hotels and resorts – in the world.
 Average year-round temperatures range between the 70s and the 90s.
 It’s an ideal vacation destination for travelers from around the globe.
+And while many islands may seem like small destinations, only a couple few rate among the smallest countries in the world.

 Most airlines fly into the major islands.
-And a large number of international cruise lines sail into many of the islands, as well.
+And a large number of international cruise lines also sail into many of the islands, as well.
 Short commuter flights from big islands to hundreds of smaller islands make travel in the area quite easy.
+And you surely won’t find any shortage of luxury hotels.

-Today these islands are popular with boating enthusiasts, cruise lines and vacationers from all over the world who seek sun and fun, or those who want to shop ‘til they drop.
+Today these islands are popular with boating enthusiasts, cruise lines and vacationers from all over the world.
+They seek sun and fun, with many wanting to also shop ‘til they drop.
 Furthermore, its beaches, luscious golf courses, great food and more continue to make the Caribbean one of the world’s most idyllic getaways.

 Actually, for American fans of cruising, the Caribbean is often the first area outside the US they explore.
 I will never forget my first trip to the Bahamas – although in the Atlantic, not the Caribbean – and loving it and learning a different culture.
 I have spent many years since then contributing to Caribbean and cruising guidebooks and researching colonial history and island customs.
 Here then, are some of my favorites, many the playgrounds and getaways for the world’s rich and famous.

-Anguilla is one of the prettiest islands in the region.
-A British overseas territory, the island is home to a couple of top-rated, world-famous hotels, the Malliouhana and Cap Juluca, while dozens more offer a similar degree of high-octane hospitality.
-The island’s beaches are the main attraction, and you’ll find fine dining options across the island.
+One of the prettiest islands in the region, Anguilla is also a British overseas territory.
+The island is also home to a couple of top-rated, world-famous hotels, the Malliouhana and Cap Juluca, while dozens more offer a similar degree of high-octane hospitality.
+Its beaches are the main attraction, and you’ll find fine dining options across the island.
 Anguilla attracts the glitterati from across the globe.

 Antigua and Barbuda

-Antigua (that’s “tee” with a hard “g”) is high on the list of popular sun getaways among Brits.
-The island has a long maritime history.
+High on the list of popular sun getaways among Brits, Antigua (that’s “tee” with a hard “g”) has a long maritime history.

 Although most Antiguans are of African heritage, there are obviously strong British touches.
-Today Antigua is recognized by the islands’ 365 beaches – one for each day of the year.
+Today Antigua is popular for the islands’ 365 beaches – one for each day of the year.
 The two islands gained independence from Britain in 1981.

-And for cricket buffs, Antigua is home to world-class cricket player Sir Viv Richards.
+And for cricket buffs, Antigua is also home to world-class cricket player Sir Viv Richards.

-It’s a Dutch-flavored island just under 20 miles long and 6 miles wide.
-But Aruba packs a mighty punch with many cultural attractions as well as fine hotels, shopping venues, and casino gambling.
+Aruba is a Dutch-flavored island just under 20 miles long and 6 miles wide.
+But packs a mighty punch with many cultural attractions as well as fine hotels, shopping venues, and casino gambling.
 It boasts some beautiful beaches, and, somewhat unique in the Caribbean, mountains.

 Aruba is also a favorite port on Caribbean sailings and “bon bini,” meaning “welcome,” is heartfelt across the island.